EMIYA ENTECH PRIVATE LIMITED Takes Home the Indian Iconic Gypsum Company of the Year Award at Indian Icon Awards 2024 - www.lokmattimes.com

 EMIYA ENTECH PRIVATE LIMITED Takes Home the Indian Iconic Gypsum Company of the Year Award at Indian Icon Awards 2024

-PNN Bengaluru (Karnataka) [India], May 6: EMIYA ENTECH PRIVATE LIMITED, a trailblazer in the building construction industry with its ...
+Bengaluru (Karnataka) [India], May 6: EMIYA ENTECH PRIVATE LIMITED, a trailblazer in the building construction industry with its innovative ...

 Bengaluru (Karnataka) [India], May 6: EMIYA ENTECH PRIVATE LIMITED, a trailblazer in the building construction industry with its innovative gypsum plastering solutions, has been honoured with the prestigious Indian Iconic Gypsum Company of the Year 2024 award at the Indian Icon Awards ceremony held at The Lalit Ashok, Bengaluru.